aiven/terraform-provider-aiven/docs/resources/kafka.md

 ### Required

 - `plan` (String) Defines what kind of computing resources are allocated for the service.
 It can be changed after creation, though there are some restrictions when going to a smaller plan such as the new plan must have sufficient amount of disk space to store all current data and switching to a plan with fewer nodes might not be supported.
 The basic plan names are `hobbyist`, `startup-x`, `business-x` and `premium-x` where `x` is (roughly) the amount of memory on each node (also other attributes like number of CPUs and amount of disk space varies but naming is based on memory).
 The available options can be seem from the [Aiven pricing page](https://aiven.io/pricing).
 - `project` (String) Identifies the project this resource belongs to.
-To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
 - `service_name` (String) Specifies the actual name of the service.
 The name cannot be changed later without destroying and re-creating the service so name should be picked based on intended service usage rather than current attributes.

 ### Optional